kibaekkim/DSPopt.jl/examples/multistage/README.md

+# Multistage Stochastic Optimization

+The example is described in page 270 of the following book:

+- Birge and Louveaux.
+"Introduction to Stochastic Programming, Second Edition."

+## Problem Description

 Consider a 3-stage scenario tree with a single root node at stage 1 and two nodes in stage 2, each of which has two children nodes in stage 3 (thus four leaf nodes).
 Let $\mathcal{N}$ denote the set of nodes, $\mathcal{L} \subset \mathcal{N}$ the set of leaf nodes in the scenario tree, and $\alpha(n)$ the ancestor of node $n$ (with $n = 1$ denoting the root node).
 The air conditioning production planning problem from Birge & Louveaux can be modeled as a 3-stage stochastic integer program:

 $$\eqalign{